 Website hacking can negatively impact your business in a whole host of ways.
 Above all, hacking can be particularly damaging to your brand.
 For example, if your customers’ computers get infected by a virus from your site or their data is stolen, it can tarnish your reputation and their perception of your brand.
 And if you’ve experienced unauthorised links, your brand can be associated with the linked websites or products.

 Hacking can also impact your ranking.
 Your website can be blacklisted by search engines like Google for malware distribution, and they can remove your site from search completely.
 Hacking can also get your site blocked by some internet service providers so your site won’t display for users.
 And even if you resolve the matter, it can take some time to rebuild trust and regain ranking.

 Every website online is at risk of hacking.
 WordPress is one of the most popular website systems on the internet, and its popularity and extensive use worldwide does create some vulnerabilities, making it a target for hackers.

 Vulnerability 1: WordPress is the most popular target

 A third of all websites online are built on WordPress, so it stands to reason that the platform would be a prime target for hackers.
-WordPress and the techy community are very well aware of this though so they are constantly monitoring and updating the system to patch vulnerabilities.
+WordPress and the world’s top techies are aware of this though so they are constantly monitoring and updating the system to fix vulnerabilities.